mjhouse/ag-lcd/README.md

 with any hardware abstraction layer that uses the same types.
 Currently this crate has only been tested with [avr-hal](https://github.com/Rahix/avr-hal) and all example code and comments assume you're using avr-hal as well.

-## Building

-You'll need to use nightly to compile this project- currently there is an issue ([#124](https://github.com/Rahix/avr-hal/issues/124)) in avr-hal that requires nightly-2021-01-07 or older.

-NOTE: all examples have been updated to use `nightly-2022-07-10` and manually tested to make sure that they build.
-Please file an issue if you find that they don't.

 ## Usage

 ```